kardianos/govendor/README.md

 ```
 govendor: copy go packages locally.
 Uses vendor folder.
 govendor init
+	Creates a vendor file if it does not exist.

-govendor list [-v] [-no-status] [+<status>] [import-path-filter]
+govendor list [options] [+<status>] [import-path-filter]
+	List all dependencies and packages in folder tree.
+	Options:
+		-v           verbose listing, show dependencies of each package
+		-no-status   do not prefix status to list, package names only

 govendor {add, update, remove} [-n] [-short | -long] [+status] [import-path-filter]
+	add    - Copy one or more packages into the vendor folder.
+	update - Update one or more packages from GOPATH into the vendor folder.
+	remove - Remove one or more packages from the vendor folder.
+	Options:
+		-n           dry run and print actions that would be taken
+		-tree

+		The following may be replaced with something else in the future.
+		-short       if conflict, take short path
+		-long        if conflict, take long path

 govendor migrate [auto, godep, internal]

-	init
-		create a vendor file if it does not exist.

-	add
-		copy one or more packages into the vendor folder.

-	update
-		update one or more packages from GOPATH into the vendor folder.

-	remove
-		remove one or more packages from the vendor folder.

-	migrate
-		change from a one schema to use the vendor folder.
+	Change from a one schema to use the vendor folder.
+Default to auto detect.

 Expanding "..."
 	A package import path may be expanded to other paths that